uselesstechjunks/leetcode/docs/source/math/linalg/vecspace.rst

 .. tip::
 	The set of all linear transforms :math:`T:U\mapsto W` is represented as :math:`L(U,W)`.

-As a Vector Space over Addition
+As a Vector Space over Addition?
+Always.
 --------------------------------------------------------------------------------
 .. seealso::
 	* Let's consider :math:`A,B\in L(U,W)`.
-	* We can define an addition operator in :math:`L(U,V)` with the same scalar multiplication of :math:`W`.
+	* We can define a commutative addition in :math:`L(U,V)` with the same scalar multiplication of :math:`W`.

 		* Let :math:`C=(a\cdot A+b\cdot B)` where for any :math:`a,b\in\mathcal{F}` we have